ooaklee/ghatd/docs/getting-started/pricer/README.md

 ### Price Feature

-A price feature is a reusable catalog item describing a capability or entitlement that can be included in plans.
+A price feature is a reusable catalogue item describing a capability or entitlement that can be included in plans.

 | Field | Type | Description |
 |---|---|---|